 As stated by the NASM Nutrition Certification textbook (chapter 2, page 5), “[If] any client has a change in health status, shows an unexplained drop or increase in weight, or shows signs or symptoms of a psychological disorder, the coach must not only recommend that his or her client consult with a professional, but also refuse further sessions until cleared by a licensed healthcare provider.”

 The NASM Nutrition Certification program offers an entire four-lesson chapter on the nutrition coach’s scope of practice.
+Additionally, if you want to get your feet wet in the subject, you can browse all of our CEU courses on nutrition by following this link.

 Screen Time: Use Tech to Promote Healthy Eating